mcbookshelf/bookshelf/docs/modules/geometry.md

 :Inputs:
-  **Context position and rotation, position will be the origin of the plane and rotation the direction of the line The position should to be loaded
+  **Context position and rotation, position will be the origin of the plane and rotation the direction of the line The position should be loaded
 :Outputs:
   **None
 ```